ava-mc/bachelorproef2022/README.md

       <img width="446" alt="image" src="https://user-images.githubusercontent.com/91590248/208057902-2bd165b9-5b69-4cfa-9462-61084a949940.png">

-#### STEP 5: Setting up the 3 screens with socket connection
+#### STEP 6: Setting up the 3 screens with socket connection
 If all goes well, the node server should have opened 3 browser screens at 'localhost:3000', where our client side logic is hosted.
-At this point, you should see a selection option to choose which screen should be chosen for which browser.
+At this point, you should see a selection option to choose which screen should be chosen for which browser window.
 To have the right set up, we provided a visual cue to see where each screen should go.
 So, drag your browser screens to the right external monitor screen and pick the corresponding option.

 If you made a mistake, you can either select a different screen that is still available, or you can press the reset button to reset the currently connected websockets.